jeanwsr/mokit-doc-mdbook/src/chap4-2.md

 %chk=16GB
 %nprocshared=8
 ```
 requests a AutoMR calculation use 16GB memory and 8 processors.
 Note that only the unit GB and %nprocshared is supported.
-Some DON’T things are listed below:
+Some DON'T things are listed below:
 (1) Do not use unit MB, MW, GW, or %cpu..
 (2) Do not write %chk since it is useless for AutoMR.